kkk123lll/FPD-SegDSA/README.md

+# Temporal Phase-Difference Guided Spatiotemporal Learning for DSA Vessel Segmentation

+This repository contains the official implementation of our paper:

+**“Temporal Phase-Difference Guided Spatiotemporal Learning for DSA Vessel Segmentation”**

+**🎉 The paper associated with this project has been provisionally accepted by [MICCAI 2026](https://conferences.miccai.org/2026/en/default.asp) after the rebuttal process.
+We are grateful for the reviewers' constructive feedback and are currently preparing the camera-ready version.**

 # FPD-SegDSA

 PyTorch implementation for DSA sequence vessel segmentation.
 The current public version focuses on fully supervised segmentation with the `New_Mamba_Net` architecture.